pkrumins/catonmat.net/readme.txt

     * SimpleJSON for JSON.
     * jQuery     for AJAX and visual effects.

-2010.03.02:
+2010.03.15:
+    * added tests for the new page parser
+    * added "this space reserved for jelly stains" banner 2010.03.12:
+    * replaced the state based article parser with a recursive descent one 2010.03.02:
     * added pagination for front page
     * fixed individual pages that was broken after refactoring